 Greg never saw himself attending university while growing up in Australia.
-He wanted to pursue a career here in the UK as a professional footballer but due to an injury he was never able to.
-However, he wanted to do something to help others experiencing the same thing, so decided to apply for our BSc Sports Therapy course to tackle injury management.
-Since then, he has praised BCU for helping him achieve his goals within a new career.
+He planned to pursue a career here in the UK as a professional footballer.
+When an injury ended his dream, he wanted to do something to help others experiencing the same thing, so decided to apply for our BSc Sports Therapy course to tackle injury management.
+Since then, he has embraced the opportunities BCU has given him to achieve his goals in his chosen career.

 “I never wanted to attend university as I was growing up in Australia.
 I had my sights set on moving to the UK to pursue a career in professional football, however injury prevented that from being achievable.
 It was hard and it wasn’t until recently that I decided to build a career for myself in the UK.
 I have always been interested in injury management, so Sports Therapy was my ideal profession.
 However, to do this I had to do an extra study year at college, studying an Access to Science course as I didn’t do a a science course in college in Australia.

 The content taught on my course is demanding but everyone is capable of learning and doing well.
 I think the most challenging thing for me is to keep achieving my expectation for each module.
 I put a lot of pressure on myself to achieve high results and, for me, this is the most challenging thing about my BCU experience.
 It can be difficult coming into university studying from college or employment and making that transition can be tough for students.
 I believe I am overcoming this, but I do, at times, get caught up with trying to keep improving and not taking as much down time as I should.